 And now for a “fun” fact: This past March was the first in an entire generation (18 years) not to be violently disrupted by a school shooting.

 Traumatized children were not able to kill other children this spring.
 That, my friends, was one of the considerable pluses of the deadly, ongoing COVID-19 pandemic, though.
 (May the planet continue to enjoy its time without us as much as possible.)

-I have teenaged (white) nephews graduating high school this year during the next few years.
+I have teenaged (white) nephews graduating high school this year and during the next few years.
 They have consistently experienced that violence in their lives all their lives, and all their lives they have born witness to an America that doesn’t care about or properly values black and brown and non-white people the same way it cares about about exerting dominance.
 My American-Peruvian niece became a teenager last year.
-If I who have straddled the line of bicultural identity – having lived in the United States of America 20 years (more than half my life) – can feel adrift in the face of so much injustice and fuckery here in my chosen home, I cannot imagine how she must feel.
+If I who have straddled the line of bicultural identity – having lived in the United States of America 20 years (more than half my life) – can feel adrift in the face of so much injustice and fuckery here in my chosen home, I cannot imagine how she must feel, indeed.

 I hope and trust the traumatized parents raising them and every kid here and everywhere were wise to check in on their spawn meaningfully this season of self-isolation.
 All of us ought to have looked within, now that we have had the time and seen and confirmed how disposable some of us are, and how slow justice still is to be pursued and served for the lot of us.

 We just want to live.
 We just want to breathe.
 We all deserve to be.